DCapella/drum-machine/README.md

 # Drum Machine
-This is a React Redux Application that allows you to press keys or click and make music.
+This is a React Redux Application that allows you to press keys or click and make sounds from a drum set.

 # Built With:
 * HTML